Obligation to supply

 This requirement applies to all claims.

-2.1.2.
-Purpose of this requirement: determination of the limit of the protection of claims
+Purpose of this requirement: determination of the limit of protection for claims

 The claims must enable the skilled person to sufficiently determine the limits of the scope of the claim without undue effort (in particular, would be an undue effort to implement a large number of experiments for the determination of many parameters of the claim: sizes, angles, type of materials, etc. T754 / 13).